Schiweppes/Tracking-Vehicles-Over-Time/README.md

 ## About The Project

-employed techniques to detect objects in 3D point clouds and then used an `Extended Kalman Filter` for sensor fusion and tracking.
+In this project, I employed techniques to detect objects in 3D point clouds and then used an `Extended Kalman Filter` for sensor fusion and tracking.
 The extended Kalman filter (EKF) is an algorithm that allows us to estimate the state of a system and track it over time using noisy measurements.
 By combining the strengths of both `LiDAR` and camera sensors, we were able to improve the overall accuracy and robustness of the tracking system.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>